How Golden silk orb-weaver spider Inspired Synthetic Spider Silk

 Spider silk is five times stronger than steel by weight, yet more elastic than nylon.
 The protein-based fiber is spun at room temperature using water as a solvent, achieving a combination of tensile strength and toughness that no human-made fiber can match.

-In the language of biomimicry, this falls under the Make › Make fibers and threads category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Make › Make fibers and threads category.

 The Design Principle